Steema/teechart-xamarin-forms-samples/StandardSeriesDemo/README.md

 ## Sample Requirements

-You'll need TeeChart for Xamarin.Forms evaluation or registered version to run the example on this repository.
+You'll need [TeeChart for .NET  Xamarin.Forms](https://www.steema.com/downloads/forms) evaluation or registered version to run the example on this repository.
 Fully functional evaluation version can be obtained at https://www.steema.com/downloads/forms

 ---
 ### Author